-Another 171 words (12 lines of text) covering the years 1316, 1325 and 1665 are included under the topic Early Ogover History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ogover research.
+Another 86 words (6 lines of text) covering the years 1316, 1325 and 1665 are included under the topic Early Ogover History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Okeover, Okover, Ockover, Ogover, Oggover and many more.

 Early Notables of the Ogover family (pre 1700)